French national taken in Algeria, group claims kidnapping

 CALIPHATE SOLDIERS OF ALGERIA

-The four-minute video that appeared on YouTube and Islamic State Twitter accounts on Monday was entitled "A message from the Caliphate Soldiers in Algeria to the dog Hollande."
+The four-minute video which appeared on YouTube and Islamic State Twitter accounts on Monday was entitled "A message from the Caliphate Soldiers in Algeria to the dog Hollande."

 The Caliphate Soldiers said in a statement on Sept.
 14 it had split from AQIM and sworn loyalty to the Islamic State.